The HyperTexts

 No, because no one can possibly suggest that Jesus would have condoned such

-terrible injustices, or have committed them himself.
+terrible injustices, much less have committed them himself.

 If Christians asked themselves, "What would Jesus do?" they would immediately